Skip to main content

 1. Pitch to Roof Angle

 Birdsmouth layout depends on the roof slope.
-The calculator converts pitch into an angle so it can translate the seat length into a notch depth.
+The calculator converts pitch (rise over run) into an angle so it can translate the bearing seat length into a vertical notch depth.

 2. Notch Depth from Seat Length